araujo88/BitLDC/README.md

  - Insufficient Verification Processes: If the process for verifying death is not rigorous enough, it might be possible to introduce false information or documentation to support a fraudulent death claim.

- - Technology Limitations and Bugs: The effectiveness of BitDC relies on the underlying technology.
+ - Technology Limitations and Bugs: The effectiveness of BitLDC relies on the underlying technology.
 Bugs, glitches, or limitations in the software or blockchain implementation could potentially be exploited.

 ## Collusion Prevention

-Preventing collusion between an individual and designated verifiers in a system like BitDC, which uses a multisig approach for death certification, is challenging but essential for maintaining the integrity of the system.
+Preventing collusion between an individual and designated verifiers in a system like BitLDC, which uses a multisig approach for death certification, is challenging but essential for maintaining the integrity of the system.
 Here are some strategies to mitigate this risk, as well as an alternative to using designated verifiers:

 ### Strategies to Prevent Collusion: